 Can Arsenic Be Removed from Rice?

-And a 2015 study published in PLOS ONE, found a cooking method that reduced arsenic by 85%.
-They used a filter coffee maker to pass the hot water through the rice as it cooked.
+One 2015 study published in PLOS ONE, found a cooking method that reduced arsenic by 85%.
+They used a filter coffee maker to pass the hot water through the rice as it cooks.

-And nutrients were lost during the the coffee filter experiment, too.
+But nutrients were lost during the coffee filter experiment, too.
 Approximately 50% of the potassium and 7% of the phosphorus were lost.
-But the levels of calcium, copper, iron, manganese, sulphur, and zinc did not change significantly.
+The good news was that the levels of calcium, copper, iron, manganese, sulfur, and zinc did not change significantly.

 How to Reduce Arsenic in Rice

 If you decide to eat rice, you may want to take these steps:

 - Choose organic basmati rice from California (or India and Pakistan) if possible.

 - Rinse rice thoroughly or even better soak it for 48 hours before cooking it, pouring off the water and rinsing it every 8 to 12 hours (like soaking beans).